Mexico in San Francisco

 September 15 - December 8, 2017

-Mexico in San Francisco from Bay Area Private Collections also includes many works by José Luis Cuevas (1934-2017), who was a central figure in the “break” (ruptura) with the “Mexican School” that was dominated by the Mexican Muralists.
-The exhibition also includes artists as varied as the idiosyncratic and phenomenally talented Francisco Toledo (b.
+Mexico in San Francisco from Bay Area Private Collections also included many works by José Luis Cuevas (1934-2017), who was a central figure in the “break” (ruptura) with the “Mexican School” that was dominated by the Mexican Muralists.
+The exhibition included as well artists as varied as the idiosyncratic and phenomenally talented Francisco Toledo (b.
 1940), and the tragically short-lived Alejandro Santiago (1964-2013), who like Toledo, hailed from Oaxaca.